 What Types of Minerals Are Found in Well Water?

-The average well can contain a dozen or more minerals, but only some occur in quantities large enough to make water hard.
+The average well can contain a dozen or more hard minerals, but only some occur in quantities large enough to make water hard.

 Calcium carbonate is a healthy mineral.
 The body needs it to make bone and maintain a normal heart rhythm.
 The calcium in your well is the same found in over-the-counter heartburn remedies.
 It won’t hurt you.